 Sexy guitar.
 Infectious rhythms.
 Smoky vocals.
 KALO is groovesome rhythm & Blues meets fiery rock 'n' roll.

 Israeli guitarist, singer and songwriter Bat-Or Kalo fronts her eponymous trio and also travels and tours the U.S. and Israel solo (wearing only her last name and her vintage Gibson electric guitar).
-Fiery, unbridled and electrifying, KALO’s guitar chops and contralto voice belie her small frame with a sound like Howlin' Wolf or Muddy Waters on steroids.
+Fiery, unbridled and electrifying, KALO’s guitar chops and contralto voice are a force like none other.

 Within the past two years, KALO has opened for Los Angeles-based rocker Andy Frasco, the godfather of British blues, John Mayall, Texas guitar phenom Chris Duarte and others.
 KALO has shared billing with acts like Avett Brothers, Robert Randolph & the Family Band and many more.